 A typical battery lasts 2-5 years, depending on the model and manufacturer but some defibrillators have specialized 7-year batteries available for purchase.
 Every battery has an expiration date although that expiration date is not always easy to determine.
 For this explanation, we will assume that most AED batteries do clearly display an expiration date.
 The following AED’s need a little more explanation to understand how to determine if your battery is expired:

 The Philips Onsite AED and the FRx both share the same battery model.
-The Philips HeartStart Onsite HS1 AED and the FRx model both carry a 4-year Standby life (life while installed in the AED and in standby mode) and 5-year shelf life (new and uninstalled in AED).
+The Philips battery for the HeartStart Onsite HS1 AED and the FRx model both carry a 4-year Standby life (life while installed in the AED and in standby mode) and 5-year shelf life (new and uninstalled in AED).

 The Philips HeartStart M5070a delivers over 200 shocks or 4 hours of patient monitoring.